What Are Credit Card Interest Rates?

 Learn more about what currently qualifies as a good credit card APR.

 The good news is that credit card interest rates won’t apply if you pay your full statement balance by the due date each billing period.
 But if you don’t pay in full or you perform a transaction such as a cash advance, interest will begin to accrue daily.
 The rate per day is the APR divided by 365.
 You then multiply that by your balance to find the amount of interest you owe that day.

 But it’s not quite that simple.
 All credit card interest rates compound daily.
 That means that each day you owe interest both on your original balance and on any other interest you’ve already accrued.
 So the amount of interest you owe each day will slowly increase.
 That’s why it’s vital to always make a plan to pay off your debt.

-Here are the different types of credit card interest rates:
+Types of credit card interest rates

 - Credit Card Purchase APR: The interest rate on things you buy with a credit card that applies when you don’t pay your statement balance in full every billing period.

 - Credit Card Balance Transfer APR: The interest rate you owe on balances you move from other credit cards or loans to your card.
 Typically, you get a low rate (even 0%) for a certain number of months, and then switch over to the regular APR.

 - Credit Card Introductory APR: This is a temporary promotional rate that some credit cards offer to new applicants for a certain period of time after account opening.
 It is lower than the normal APR, often 0%.
 The average credit card with a 0% introductory APR on purchases gives you more than 12 months without interest.
 Balance transfer intro APRs last 13 months on average.